-1 Metric Measurement Target - The number of jobs in the City Australian Bureau of Statistics and Australian Business Register.
-Number of people employed in the City returned to pre-COVID levels.
-(24,367 February 2020) 8 The number of Council training & networking opportunities held by the Council.
+Metric Measurement Target The number of jobs in the City.
+Australian Bureau of Statistics and Australian Business Register.
+Number of people employed in the Citreturned to pre-COVID levels.
+(24,367 February 2020) (24,307 ebidary 2020) The number of Council training & networking opportunities held by the Council.
 Registration numbers recorded by the Council.
-A minimum of six training/networking events held per annum. i The number of promotional initiatives undertaken by the Council.
+A minimum of six training/networking events held per annum. - The number of promotional initiatives undertaken by the Council.
 Initiatives recorded by the Council.
 Year-on-year increase in the number of business promotional initiatives held.
-5 The level of community satisfaction with the Council's performance in attracting and supporting businesses.
-Community Survey undertaken by the Council every two years.
-Achieve a resident perception rating higher than the average from the previous four Council Community Surveys.
-Achieve a business perception rating higher than the average from the previous four Council Community Surveys. s k The level of community satisfaction that the mix of businesses in the City's precincts contributes to the prosperity of the area.
-Community Survey undertaken by the Council every two years.
-Achieve a resident perception rating higher than the average from the previous four Council Community Surveys.
-Achieve a business perception rating higher than the average from the previous four Council Community Surveys
+The level of community satisfaction with the Council's performance in attracting and supporting Community Survey undertaken by the Council every two years.
+Achieve a resident perception rating higher than the average from the previous four Council Community Surveys. businesses.
+Achieve a business perception rating higher than the average from the previous four Council Community Surveys.
+The level of community satisfaction that the mix of businesses in the City's precincts contributes to the Community Survey undertaken by the Council every two years.
+Achieve a resident perception rating higher than the average from the previous four Council Community Surveys. prosperity of the area.
+Achieve a business perception rating higher than the average from the previous four Council Community Surveys.